This article was updated on 05/30/20.

 Prep your yard: Remove lawn furniture, lawn ornaments, and planters.
 Trim tree branches and shrubs that could act as projectiles in high winds.

 Now, in the waiting time between storms, is the time to protect your home.
 Dont wait to watch your hard work wash away.
 Know your insurance and add what is necessary before the radar starts to sound, especially if you need flood insurance.
 A delay could leave you unprepared for the chaos to come.
+Knowing how to hurricane-proof your home is essential knowledge for the insightful homeowner.

 About the Authors: